ahalbert/ted/README.md

 1. Read a line from the input.
 2. Execute each action for that state in the order parsed
-3. If an action requires it to move state, moves to the next line
+3. If an action requires it to move state, stops executing actions and moves to the next line

 ### Statement